Answers to Frequently Asked Questions (FAQs)

 This includes applicants who do not have Ontario PSW work experience within the past three years before the date of application to HSCPOA, and are:

-- Trained as a personal care provider in Canada outside of Ontario and not eligible for registration through the Labour Mobility pathway.
+- Educated as a personal care provider in Canada outside of Ontario and not eligible for registration through the Labour Mobility pathway.

 HSCPOA is establishing a Recognition of Nurses Policy that recognizes nurses as eligible for PSW registration with HSCPOA if they meet the policy’s requirements.
 This policy will be posted on HSCPOA’s website once it becomes available.